Joeystaten11/CSC301Fall2018/Unit4/Day8Lab.md

 ![sample answer for q1](https://github.com/megansquire/CSC301Fall2018/blob/master/images/day8lab.1.png)

+In addition to using the subquery, can you also use the technique from \#1 above to answer this?

 # What to turn in
 Turn in to Moodle a text file with your answers to as many of these 5 questions as possible.